Gab3x/Senior-Design/README.md

 FPGA - Xilinx PYNQ-Z2 (For ADC and DSP.
-Also has the capabilities for I2S communications)
+Also has the capabilities for I2S audio filtering)

 Microcontroller - STM32F407G-DISC1 (Hosting a server and handling communications between FPGA and MATLAB)